 Click on the InfoWater Pro Ribbon in the Edit Group using the → Insert Command dropbox.

-Once the command is initiated, select the location of the new node by left mouse clicking anywhere on the map display.
-Suggest a new ID and/or a description on the Reservoir Identification dialog box and click on the OK button to accept the ID and create the new Reservoir.
+Once the command is initiated, select the location of the new node by clicking anywhere on the map display.
+Suggest a new ID and/or a description on the Reservoir Identification dialog box and click OK to accept the ID and create the new Reservoir.
 The Reservoir should visually appear at the specified location.
-If the insert location is near an existing model pipe the software will ask if you wish to insert the Reservoir into that pipe.
-If you wish to split the pipe, the Reservoir Identification dialog box for the new Reservoir and the new pipe will appear in a pop up window.
+If the insert location is near an existing model pipe, the software will prompt you to insert the Reservoir into that pipe.
+If you wish to split the pipe, the Reservoir Identification dialog box for the new Reservoir and the new pipe will appear in a pop-up window.

-You can also use the Digitize Network iconfrom the → Insert Command dropbox to create a pipe and node network "on the fly".
-Once digitized, the user is able to add relevant modeling data in the Model Explorer - Attribute Tab window or via the DB Editor.
+You can also use the Digitize Network iconfrom the → Insert Command dropbox to create a pipe and node network on the fly.
+Once digitized, you are able to add relevant modeling data in the Model Explorer - Attribute Tab window or via the DB Editor.

-There are 2 different types of Reservoirs the user is able to input in InfoWater.
+There are two different types of Reservoirs that you are able to input in InfoWater Pro.

 Fixed Head Reservoir